hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/deploy-to-fabric-multi-org.md

 <h2 class='everybody'>Prerequisites</h2>

-If you have previously installed the Composer IDE / development environment, you will need to first tear down the {{site.data.conrefs.hlf_full}} containers provided by the development environment:
+If you have previously installed the Composer development environment, you will need to first tear down the {{site.data.conrefs.hlf_full}} containers provided by the development environment:

     cd ~/fabric-tools
     ./stopFabric.sh
     ./teardownFabric.sh

-Next, clone the following GitHub Fabric Samples repository (rather than use the samples from the [Fabric site:](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html) at this point, it needs some changes)
+Next, clone the following GitHub Fabric Samples repository using the command line (do not use the samples from the [Fabric site:](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html) as it is missing some changes that are required for this tutorial)

     git clone -b issue-6978 https://github.com/sstone1/fabric-samples.git

 We are using the  [Building Your First Network](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html) Fabric sample network for this multi-org tutorial.
 We will refer to this {{site.data.conrefs.hlf_full}} network as the 'BYFN' (Building Your First Network) network henceforth.
 If you choose to split your organisations across separate physical machines or separate virtual machines running on different IP networks, it is outside the scope of this particular tutorial.
-You will need to configure the blockchain network (for each org) and check that you can deploy/interact with some Fabric chaincode samples deployed to that network.
-Furthermore, the container names defined below in the connection profiles are resolved easily on single-machine based tutorial - you will need to ensure your setup is configured for any resolution or routing that is required between the machines.

 <h2 class='everybody'>Step One: Starting a {{site.data.conrefs.hlf_full}} network</h2>